Explanation User Interfaces: A Systematic Literature Review: Background

-Finally, \cite{DBLP:conf/vl/FilhoBO24} narrows its scope to reliance-aware explainable user interfaces, synthesising secondary studies to highlight design solutions to foster appropriate reliance in \ac{XAI}-assisted decision-making.
-Our review examines the literature on \ac{XUI}, leveraging both algorithmic foundations and human-centred design principles.
-Specifically, our research investigates three aspects: (i) the contextual elements that guide the design of \ac{XUI} solutions, (ii) \ac{AI} and \ac{XAI} methodologies commonly employed in the development of \acp{XUI}, and (iii) the evaluation methods, driven by \ac{HCI} principles, used to assess \acp{XUI} effectively.
 Moreover, we also discuss the design principles that emerge from the literature.
 Unlike prior works that often treat these aspects in isolation, our review seeks to integrate these dimensions to identify design trends among human-centred \acp{XUI} and \ac{XAI} algorithms by synthesising insights from 146 papers retrieved from IEEE, ACM, and Scopus.
 Our contribution lies in providing a comprehensive overview that progresses the discussion on \acp{XUI} by connecting the technical, design, and evaluation components in a unified way, addressing the need for integrated solutions in real-world \ac{XAI} applications.